Sustainability | Environment | Risk ManagementTCFD/TNFD

 Types of risks covered: Current and emerging regulatory, technology, legal, market, reputational, acute and chronic physical risks.

-To understand the relationship between our business activities and nature through TDK's direct operations and upstream and downstream value chain, we analyzed dependencies and impacts by industrial sector using the natural risk assessment tool (ENCORE).
-The heatmaps of dependencies and impacts on nature are shown in Figure 1 and Figure 2, respectively.
+To understand the relationship between TDK’s business activities and natural capital across its direct operations as well as its upstream and downstream value chains, we evaluated dependencies and impacts for each business sector.
+Heat maps of dependencies and impacts are shown in Figures 1 and 2, respectively.

 2.3 Dependence and Impact Analysis on Nature (TNFD): TDK Business Locations

-For 82 TDK direct business locations, we analyzed spatial risk information for nature-related items using the WWF Risk Filter Tools (Biodiversity Risk Filter/Water Risk Filter).
-We assessed 34 items, including water scarcity, wildlife, ecosystems, protected areas, forests, pollution, and land use change, in relation to the location information of each site.
-Of the 34 items, 13 were deemed irrelevant, 10 had risk assessment scores ranging from Low to Middle, and 11 had risk assessment scores ranging from High to Very High.
+For 74 of TDK’s direct business sites, we assessed spatial risk information for nature-related items using the WWF Risk Filter Tools (Biodiversity Risk Filter/Water Risk Filter).
+Based on the previously presented heat maps of dependence and impact, we evaluated 34 items—including water, ecosystems, pollution, and land use change—by compiling risk scores for each site and conducting site-level reassessments.
+Of the 34 items, 13 were deemed irrelevant, 11 had risk assessment scores ranging from Low to Middle, and 10 had risk assessment scores ranging from High to Very High.
 The proportion of sites evaluated as high risk is shown in Figure 3.

 2.4 Risks and opportunities (TCFD/TNFD)

-2.1 The results of TCFD scenario analysis related to climate change, and 2.3 the risks and opportunities identified from key nature-related issues are shown in Table 1
+The results of the scenario analysis related to climate change, and the risks and opportunities identified from key nature-related issues are shown in Table 1.

 - (Transition risks)

-- Regarding climate change, under the 1.5°C scenario where decarbonization policies result in stricter regulations in various countries, we recognized the potential transition risks such as the introduction of carbon pricing and the increase in costs for renewable energy.
+Regarding climate change, under the 1.5°C scenario where decarbonization policies result in stricter regulations across various countries, we recognize transition risks such as the introduction of carbon pricing and a potential increase in the cost of renewable energy.
 The financial impact by 2030 is estimated to be 11.4 billion yen for carbon pricing and 15.5 billion yen for renewable energy.
-In the automotive market, which is one of TDK's focus markets, the shift towards electric vehicles (EVs) is expected to progress, presenting opportunities for increased sales of EV-related products as well as recognizing potential risks and opportunities related to batteries.
-On the other hand, under the 4°C scenario, we recognized the increased risk of floods due to more frequent extreme weather events.

 - (Opportunities)